Discovering Top-k Structural Hole Spanners in Dynamic Networks: Experimental Analysis

 \subsubsection{Baseline}

-In the literature, there is no solution that addresses the problem of discovering SHSs in dynamic networks.
+In the literature, no solution addresses the problem of discovering SHSs in dynamic networks.
 Therefore, we compare the performance of our model GNN-SHS with the proposed Tracking-SHS algorithm (as discussed in Section \ref{sec4}).